akvorado/akvorado/console/data/docs/02-configuration.md

 # Configuration

-The orchestrator service is configured through a YAML file and includes the configuration of the other services.
+The orchestrator service is configured through YAML files (shipped in the `config/` directory) and includes the configuration of the other services.
 Other services are expected to query the orchestrator through HTTP on start to retrieve their configuration.

 The default configuration can be obtained with `docker-compose exec akvorado-orchestrator akvorado orchestrator --dump --check /dev/null`.
 Note that